co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_filters.md

 <div style="clear: both;"></div>

-### Change cart session cookie name ###
+### Change Cookie Name ###

 This could be changed to include your store brand name.

 <aside class="notice">
-  Recommend that you at least leave in place the <strong>COOKIEHASH</strong> which by default is your site URL encrypted.
+  It is recommended that you at least leave in place the <strong>COOKIEHASH</strong> which by default is your site URL encrypted.
 It is used to guarantee unique hash for cookies.
 </aside>

 ```php